 there sits a man who's bought fruit and vegetables for his family."

 (From "Tourists" by Yehuda Amichai)

 I value people and stories they have to tell.
 I value their trust sharing their stories with me.

 I value people’s capability to be an effective presence in the room, inspire integrity, accountability and have the wisdom to lead with empathy.
 I value work that questions character and motivation and ignites thought about how we each fit into the world around us from the most personal and intimate space in which we find affinity, to that which we observe and wonder what it could become.

-Born in South-Africa, raised in Israel, with pit stops in the UK and Australia, I am now in NY.
-I design stories bringing calm to chaos crafting characters and spaces.
+I design stories crafting characters and spaces.
 My working title is “A Designer for Performance”.
 Sometimes that means designing scenic elements, sometimes designing costumes, and other times designing both.
 I’ve also designed and crafted the odd puppet.

 Moving from place to place I have had to adapt to each distinct culture.
 Each new code of conduct and viewpoint, and I can confirm that Culture Shock is real!

 I have learned to step back and observe the varied methodologies of performance in pursuit of conveying stories as forcefully as possible, and the potential of these stories to entertain, rouse discourse and encourage awareness.
-Trusting in my collaborators is key to the success of any production I work on, and I am keen to examine how different mediums combine to spark curiosity and find new ways of looking at narrative.
+I am keen to examine how different mediums combine to spark curiosity and find new ways of looking at narrative.